SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "How is practicing going to help do that?"
 Fluttershy asked.

-"Hopefully it's going to lower your fear of rejection, by showing you how it *could* go," Rarity answered.
+"Hopefully, it's going to lower your fear of rejection, by showing you how it *could* go," Rarity answered.
 "We will also practice being rejected."

 "What do I do now?"
 Fluttershy asked.

-"Keep practicing, even if it is just mouthing the words," Rarity answered.
+"Continue to practice, even if it is just mouthing the words," Rarity answered.

 Fluttershy tried again, still only mouthing the words.